Discover Omnia

 Intranet analytics can improve internal communication by revealing how employees interact with announcements, updates, and content.
 By analyzing engagement levels—such as views, comments, and shares—organizations can tailor messages more effectively, optimize content placement, and ensure important information reaches the right people at the right time.

-How often should we review intranet performance data?
+How often should we review intranet analytics and performance data?

-How do we connect intranet metrics to business value?
+How do we connect intranet analytics and metrics to business value?

 How do you set realistic goals for intranet measurement?